yytkal/notes/book notes/computer_architecture.md

 Although transistors improve in performance with decreased feature size, wires do not, becoming a major design limitation for large integrated circuits.

-Trends in power and energy::Power is the biggest challenge facing computer design.
+Trends in power and energy:Power is the biggest challenge facing computer design.
 Power must be distributed around the chip. power is dissipated as heat and must be removed.
-^1610929267897

 # Energy and Power within Microprocessor
 Energy ~ Capacitive Load * Voltage^2